 \subsection{Final cluster selection}

-By comparing different cuts on our eight introduced criteria, and taking into account the completeness and purity of the selection through the F1 criterion, we favor No.~46 in Table~\ref{tab:photozstat}.
+Based on our comparison of different cuts on our eight introduced criteria, and taking into account the completeness and purity of the selection through the F1 criterion, we favor No.~46 in Table~\ref{tab:photozstat}.
 This gives a completeness rate on the visually identified systems of 58/84 $\sim$ 70\%, while 87/174 =50\% are listed in the considered galaxy cluster catalogs.
-We remind that we flagged all overdensities during our visual inspection, including possible group-scale lenses and possible overdense fields not necessarily with most systems at the similar redshift.
+We recall that we flagged all overdensities during our visual inspection, including possible group-scale lenses and possible overdense fields not necessarily with most systems at a similar redshift.
 On the other hand, since the primary focus was the lens grading, the sample cannot be considered as complete.
-This is already shown through the literature, where we find 174 lens candidates less than 100\arcsec\ away from a known galaxy cluster, although it is expected that the most distant matches might be missed as we inspected only $80\arcsec \times 80\arcsec$ cutouts centered at the lens candidate.
-Therefore, it is understandable that we identify some candidates with our photo-$z$ selection that were missed either during the visual inspection or by the galaxy cluster catalogs, which are also not complete.
+This is already evident from the considered catalogs, where we found 174 lens candidates less than 100\arcsec\ away from a known galaxy cluster, although it is expected that the most distant matches might be missed as we inspected only $80\arcsec \times 80\arcsec$ cutouts centered at the lens candidate.
+Therefore, it is understandable that we identified some candidates with our photo-$z$ selection that had been missed either during the visual inspection or by the galaxy cluster catalogs, which are also incomplete.
 In contrast, the photo-$z$ selection misses some candidates given their distance to the galaxy cluster or due to missing photo-$z$ measurements around the lens candidate.
-For instance, this is the case for HSC J2329-0120, a grade-B lens candidates visually identified as cluster lens and listed in the galaxy cluster catalog from \citet{wen21}, as well as the SuGOHI group- and cluster-scale lens sample.
+For instance, this is the case for HSC J2329-0120, a grade-B lens candidate visually identified as cluster lens and listed in the galaxy cluster catalog from \citet{wen21}, as well as the SuGOHI group- and cluster-scale lens sample.
 While the image stamps analyzed by the network are perfectly fine in all three bands, the $g$ and $r$ bands show $\sim 14\arcsec $ to the north a $~19\arcsec$ broad stripe without observations.
-Consequently, in that area no photometric redshifts are available, resulting in a lower number of galaxies in the field.
-It thus did not pass with a value of 395, our restriction on $N_\text{tot}$, while fulfilling the other criteria.
+Consequently, in that area, no photometric redshifts are available, resulting in a lower number of galaxies in the field.
+Thus, it did not pass with a value of 395, our restriction on $N_\text{tot}$, while fulfilling the other criteria.
 These aspects help explain the missing lens candidates identified as lens clusters with other techniques.
-On the other hand, we obtain with selection No. 46 less than 15\% contamination, i.e. lens candidates not identified as galaxy cluster that passes our photo-$z$ criteria.
+On the other hand, with selection No. 46, we found less than 15\% contamination, namely lens candidates not identified as galaxy cluster that have nonetheless passed our photo-$z$ criteria.